VistaPrint Order Management

 I improved those skills in the team through hiring and frameworks.

 Organizational hurdles made it hard to get the support we needed from the resource-strapped UX Research team.
 I hired a UX designer with research experience to model and scale additional research methodologies in our team.
-To ensure we continuously raise the quality bar, my team defined UX Metrics, which we measure quarterly to tell us how we are tracking towards our Vision Statement and informs quarterly planning.
+To ensure we continuously raised the quality bar, my team defined UX Metrics, which we measured quarterly to tell us how we were tracking towards our Vision Statement and informed quarterly planning.

-The most common question we ask (and answer) is “Why?”
+The most common question we asked (and answered) was “Why?”
 Teams initially often answered it only partially.
-The UX team now models articulating more rigorous rationale through a simple framework: Why does it matter to (1) customers, (2) the business, and (3) our teams?
+The UX team modeled articulating more rigorous rationale through a simple framework: Why does it matter to (1) customers, (2) the business, and (3) our teams?

 Improving craft